oplS16projects/FP2/README.md

   (qr-code urlstring (string-append qrcodename ".png")))
 ```

-An example QR code, which would lead to Google.com, is below
+An example QR code, which would lead to this repo, is below

 ![QR](http://i.imgur.com/EbfhNcw.png)